Charles Dwelley: The Concrete Herald

 Evans and Dwelley assumed ownership of the newspaper and its debts, reincorporating it in 1930.
 Shortly afterwards, the Depression struck.
 The financial situation for the newspaper remained dire throughout the 1930s.
-In one incident, Dwelley invited his readers to pay for the newspaper issue that he couldn't publish due to medical reasons in order to help pay for his medical bill.
+In one incident, Dwelley invited his readers to pay for the newspaper issue that he couldn't publish for medical reasons in order to help pay for his medical bill.

 Living with his wife and newborn son in the same building where he operated Linotype machines, young Dwelley worked hard and managed to make the newspaper work, eventually paying all the debts and buying out Evans' share.
 He is credited with "rescuing the failing Concrete Herald."
 Many of his peers, including fellow editor and politician Sim Wilson, noted the accomplishment of maintaining a profitable newspaper in a small town.
 From 1930 to 1943, the population of Concrete declined slightly, but the number of Herald subscriptions rose by 67%.